Sophie Jackson is a dog lover and trainer living in the UK. She competes in agility and obedience with her four dogs.

 When you look at your dog's hind feet, do you see an extra claw on the inside of their leg?
 It might appear to be a full toe, or it might be a loose piece of skin with a claw at the end.

 A typical canine paw consists of four toes that sit together to create the main part of the foot with an additional fifth toe sitting further up the leg.
 This toe is called a dewclaw.
 It is sometimes compared to a human thumb and it acts as a stabiliser for the wrist.
-In some countries it is common practice to remove these dewclaws shortly after a puppy is born, however, this can lead to complications.
+In some countries, it is common practice to remove these dewclaws shortly after a puppy is born.
+However, this can lead to complications.

 Occasionally, puppies are born with a declaw on their hind feet as well.
 This is far less common and often these extra toes are poorly formed, lacking bone and sticking out from the foot.
-These claws can lead to problems and many vets like to remove them, but before you make a decision on your dog's rear fifth toe, it is important you know the facts behind the claw.
+These claws can lead to problems and many vets like to remove them, but before you make a decision on your dog's rear fifth toe, it is important to know the facts behind the claw.

 The Evolution of Dewclaws